One of my favorite natural gas trades

 But lets take a look on our spread:

 It has started to move up.
 It can decline back to 0.06 but current price is still good.
-Now our seasonality study from spreadcharts.com:
+Now the seasonality study from our app:

 The seasonal uptrend shall start to have an effect right now.
 And by the way why this spread?
 What’s the fundamental idea behind it?
 Well it’s simple.
 In summer there is quite hot in the US and people tend to have air conditioners in their homes, offices and factories constantly switched on.
 This consumes huge amounts of electricity.
 And this electricity comes from natural gas power plants because they can be easily turned on for the summer season (much more easily compared to nuclear power plants).
 So the idea is that demand for the August contract (deliverable at the end of July) will be much greater than demand for the June contract (deliverable at the end of May) because statistically saying it’s more hot in July and August than it’s in May and June.